 - Unsure of how to proceed?
 Work with a vendor – If you are struggling with the interpretation of the controls, enlist the help of a skilled outside party to execute the gap assessment.

 - Find a vendor – Look for a services provider with specific NIST 800-171 experience, both assessing compliance and implementing remediation programs to achieve compliance.
 Get references and make the vendor provide proof of past success in helping defense contractors achieve compliance.
 Query the vendor about the deliverable from the assessment and be clear that you are looking for more than best practice recommendations – you require information specific to your internal operations.

-- Leverage the third party vendor to engage your executive team – Have your vendor work with your executives and get answers to the inevitable questions around DFARS compliance.
-You probably have already have a talented team that has been briefing NIST 800-171 internally for some time.
+- Leverage the third-party vendor to engage your executive team – Have your vendor work with your executives and get answers to the inevitable questions around DFARS compliance.
+You probably have already had a talented team that has been briefing NIST 800-171 internally for some time.
 Often the same message from a trusted third party with past experience can jumpstart the conversation at the executive level and secure the support your team needs.

 November and December

 - Create a project plan and start implementing controls – Using the results of your gap assessment, create a project plan and start implementing controls that don’t currently exist in your organization and remediating the ones that fall short of meeting the requirements.

 - Be proactive in engaging procurement – If you have to purchase tools or engage a third party to assist in remediation, make sure that your purchasing is streamlined.
 With less than 100 days left there is little time for delays related to procurement processing.
 Ideally, you will have already spent time to get executive buy-in on this effort and have created the required sense of urgency around meeting the December compliance deadline.